OnsenUI/onsen.io/blog/authors/andreas.markdown

 url: http://argeli.us/
 ---

-Andreas is a programmer from Sweden.
-He's been working in Japan as a JavaScript engineer on the Onsen UI team since 2014.
+After his studies of engineering and mathematics, Andreas worked as a programmer in Sweden.
+As he could not deny his love for Japanese food and language, he moved to Tokyo to enjoy the local lifestyle and lead the Onsen UI development team.

-He studied engineering and mathematics at Lund University in Sweden.
-After graduating from university he worked for a couple of years in Sweden before deciding to move to Japan.
-The move was mainly motivated by a love of Japanese food and an interest in the Japanese language.
+He lives by the rule of speed and efficiency, which he applies to Onsen UI, as well as every running training.
+His team is very supportive of his framework and UI components projects, as well as his upcoming Yokohama Marathon participation.

-When he is not writing code, Andreas enjoys cooking and drinking beer.
+When he is not writing code (or running away from it), Andreas enjoys cooking and drinking beer.